kphurley/Megameter/README.md

 # Version History
 0.01 - Most UI elements and logic working, but still not in a playable state yet.
+0.02 - Almost all of the logic for playing a hand is done - except for coup-forres.
+Score counters and turn highlighters added, but still no handler for when the game ends, which means it's still not quite playable yet.

 # Major features still missing

- - Issues with safeties: They should take off the current hazard when played, if the hazard type matches the safety (they don’t currently), they should allow another turn (they don’t currently), coup-forres aren’t implemented at all
+- Coup-forres aren’t implemented at all (they will be soon!)

-- Score is never calculated/the game doesn’t end
+- The game doesn’t end properly yet

 - The game doesn’t reshuffle and re-deal once a hand ends